Amazon Marketplace

 PPV (Product Price Variation) measures price differences between different variants of the same product (e.g., different colors or sizes).
 Large PPV can confuse customers and lead to returns if expectations aren't met.
 A consistent pricing strategy with low PPV improves customer satisfaction and conversion rates.
 Sellers should keep variant prices coherent and clearly communicate differences.

-Open term pagePQV
+Open glossary pagePQV

 Product Quantity Variation